 I took Part 2 four months after taking Part 1.
 Developing a timeline for taking these exams is an individual choice.
 The earlier you are done with your exams, the more time you will have to work on your application.
 I studied for two months intensively for NBDE Part 2.
 Following the same study plan as that for Part 1, I enjoyed preparing more for Part 2 since it is related to clinical skills.
 Two months were enough for me; you can take more or less time according to your study habits.

-The study material I used for NBDE Part 2 was:
+The NBDE Part 2 study material that I used was:

 - First Aid for the NBDE Part 2